MJoergen/formal/rubik/README.md

 Secondly, I require that all the tiles should have equal number of colors.
 I.e. the 24 tiles should have four tiles of each of the six colors.
-This is done by creating a new signal `f_num_colors` which contains the number of tiles of each color.
+This is done by creating a new signal `f_num_colors` that contains the number of tiles of each color.
 Then I simply add the following statement:
 ```
 f_colors : assert always {f_num_colors(0 to 5) = (0 to 5 => 4)};